fuzziqersoftware/resource_dasm/README.md

 The most general of these is **resource_dasm**, which reads and converts resources from the resource fork of any classic Mac OS file, including applications.
 Most of resource_dasm's functionality is also included in a library built alongside it named libresource_dasm.

-There are several programs for working with specific games:
+There are several programs for working with specific programs (msotly games):
 - **bt_render**: converts sprites from Bubble Trouble and Harry the Handsome Executive into BMP images
 - **dc_dasm**: disassembles DC Data from Dark Castle and converts the sprites into BMP images
 - **ferazel_render**: generates maps from Ferazel's Wand world files
 - **harry_render**: generates maps from Harry the Handsome Executive world files
+- **hypercard_dasm**: disassembles HyperCard stacks
 - **infotron_render**: generates maps from Infotron levels files
 - **macski_decomp**: decompresses the COOK/CO2K/RUN4 encodings used by MacSki
 - **mohawk_dasm**: disassembles Mohawk archives used by Myst, Riven, Prince of Persia 2, and other games